Director of Enrollment / Academic Advisor

 Helping You Reach Your Goals

-Our desire is for all DCA graduates to be spiritually and academically prepared for success in college.
-In partnership with students and parents, DCA’s guidance office provides support services that help students achieve their personal and academic goals.
+The desire of the Academic Advising office is for all DCA graduates to be spiritually and academically prepared for success in college.
+In partnership with students and parents, DCA’s Academic Advising office provides support services, including academic advising and college & career planning, that help students achieve their personal and academic goals.
 We work to help students understand the importance of establishing habits today that can help lay the groundwork for college success.
-Our office assists students to devise an academic plan that may include course selection, career exploration, enrichment opportunities and college selection.
+Our office assists students to devise an academic plan that may include course selection, career exploration, enrichment opportunities, and college selection.
 Additionally, the DCA Academic Advising office maintains all of the academic records such as report cards and transcripts, and also monitors academic standing and applies the policies as stated in the DCA Handbook.
-Lastly, standardized testing programs such as PSAT, SAT, ACT and AP Exams are administered through the Academic Advising Office.
+Lastly, standardized testing programs such as PSAT, SAT, ACT, and AP Exams are administered through the Academic Advising Office.

 - Sign into Parent’s Web.